 Information on Sewing Machine Maintenance

 Some sewing machine manufacturers recommend oiling a sewing machine every 20 hours of use, so this should be taken into consideration when purchasing a sewing machine.
-The type of sewing machine oil may be outlined in your manual.
+The type of sewing machine oil may be outlined in your instruction manual.
+Having a small oil bottle on hand is important to remind you to regularly oil your sewing machine.
 Machines that have not been cleaned properly or maintained regularly tend to produce poor quality work with difficulty in handling the fabric becoming an issue especially with heavier weight fabrics such as denim.

 Sewing machines should also have their foot pedal mechanism checked occasionally to ensure it is free from obstruction and operates smoothly (if required they can be easily dismantled by following the sewing machine manual).